 German Chocolate Cake

-- 4 oz. semi-sweet baking chocolate
+- 4 oz.
+German chocolate baking chocolate (use semi-sweet if you can't find German)

 - 1/2 cup water